Many people unnecessarily suffer from seasonal allergies when a few simple remedies can offer a lot of allergy relief:

 1. Apple Cider Vinegar

-Apple cider vinegar is an age old remedy that is often suggested for a variety of health conditions.
+Apple cider vinegar is an age old remedy that is often recommended for a variety of health conditions.
 I’ve personally used it for allergy relief (and heartburn relief) with great success.
 The theory is that its ability to reduce mucous production and cleanse the lymphatic system makes it useful for allergies.
 It is also said to help digestion, weight loss and more so it is worth a try!

 2. Neti Pot and Saline Rinse

-I haven’t personally tried the Neti pot because I’m a big scardey cat about pouring things in my nose, but I have friends who swear by it, and I’ve used saline nasal spray before.
+I haven’t personally tried the Neti pot because I’m a big scaredy cat about pouring things in my nose, but I have friends who swear by it, and I’ve used saline nasal spray before.
 (If you use one, I’d love to hear your experience in the comments!)
 The basic theory is that you use a Neti Pot filled with a sterile saline solution to flush out the sinuses of allergens and irritations.

 Surprisingly, I’ve heard this recommended by conventional and alternative doctors, and it seems that it doesn’t really have a downside.